anirudhtopiwala/Human_Detector/README.md

 ## Data Set up

 The user has three options here:
-1) Download our classifier from [here]() and save it in [./data/classifier/](https://github.com/anirudhtopiwala/Human_Detector/tree/master/data/classifier/).
+1) Download our classifier from [here](https://drive.google.com/open?id=1O-uQ92591j2iyKO5jmt-Bc4SYLmPd6SE) and save it in [./data/classifier/](https://github.com/anirudhtopiwala/Human_Detector/tree/master/data/classifier/).
+The classifer is of 1 GB.
 2) Use a default Pre Trained classifier of OpenCV to run the program.
 3) Train your own classifier to run the program.

 For options 1 and 2 the user can either use his own data and give the file path for the test images when prompted while running the program or download the INRIA Dataset by running the code below.
-The dataset has both training and testing images and is of 1.9 GB.
+The dataset has both training and testing images and is of 1.2 GB.
 There are a couple of sample images present in [./data/test/imgs](https://github.com/anirudhtopiwala/Human_Detector/tree/master/data/test/imgs) which can be used to test the classifier.
 In this case no additional image data needs to be downloaded.
 ```
 cd ..
 cd data